bryangoodrich/algorithms/README.md

 + Hashes: a C++ implementation of Symbol Tables hash algorithm.
 + Linked List: a C++ implementation of Dynamically Linked Lists.
 + Quicksort: a standard C++ implementation of quicksort (I enjoyed mergesort more, personally).

+More examples or variations on these implementations (e.g., in Python), see my [gists](https://gist.github.com/bryangoodrich)

 ### Background